The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 Figure 2: Actively-manage funds and stock picking is a losing game for the vast majority of retail investors.
 Pie charts show the percentage of actively-managed US equity-funds that underperformed their respective benchmarks for the 20-year period ended Dec.
 31, 2024.
 Source: IFA

-ETF Fees and Your Financial Independence Plan
+How ETF Fees Affect Your Time to Financial Independence

 Let’s now visualize what these differences actually mean for your Financial Independence (FI) journey.